cargo-bins/release-rust/README.md

 and [release-meta] actions.
 See the `onrelease` workflow in the test repo for [a complete example] of the latter.

-Sounds complicated?
-Fear not!
-In most cases, using this action is the job of only few lines of YAML:

 [release-pr]: https://github.com/cargo-bins/release-pr
 [release-meta]: https://github.com/cargo-bins/release-meta
 [a complete example]: https://github.com/passcod/cargo-release-pr-test/blob/main/.github/workflows/onrelease.yml